 The Company provides equity-settled share-based payments in the form of a share option plan to its employees, officers, directors and consultants.
 The Company accounts for these share options using the fair value method of accounting for share-based compensation.
 Under this method, the associated compensation expense is charged to net loss and comprehensive loss with a corresponding increase to contributed surplus less an estimated forfeiture rate over each vesting period (tranches) of the options granted.
 The forfeiture rate is based on past experience of actual forfeitures.
-For grants that expire or are forfeited without being exercised, the Company records a reclassification to deficit of the non-cash stock-based compensation previously recorded to contributed surplus.
 For grants that are exercised, the Company records a reclassification to share capital of the non-cash stock-based compensation previously recorded to contributed surplus.